-A short-term study was conducted in 2006 to examine the stomach contents of recently-captured yellowfin tuna to detect possible changes in their foraging behavior relative to that of previous years.
-Single-species stock assessments are not designed to consider the effect of trophic interactions (e.g. predation, competition, and changes in trophic structure) on the stock in question.
-Prev populations that feed the apex predators also vary over time (see 3.2 Forage), and some prey impart considerable predation pressure on animals that occupy the lower trophic levels (including the early life stages of large fishes).
-Stomach samples of a ubiquitous predator, such as yellowfin tuna, compared with previous diet data, can be used to infer changes in prey populations by identifying changes in foraging behavior.
-Changes in foraging behavior could cause the tunas, for example, to alter the typical depth distributions while foraging, and this could affect their vulnerability to capture.
-Stomach samples of vellowfin tuna were collected from purse-seine sets made on fish associated with dolphins during the fourth quarter of 2006, and compared with samples from dolphin sets made during 2003-2005 in the same fishing area.
+Stomach samples of a ubiquitous generalist predator, such as yellowfin tuna can be used to infer changes in prey populations by identifying changes in foraging behavior.
+Prey-induced changes in foraging behavior could cause the tunas, for example, to alter the typical depth distributions while foraging, which could affect their vulnerability to capture.
+Prey populations that support the apex predators vary over time (see 3.2 Forage), and some prey impart considerable predation pressure on animals that occupy the lower trophic levels (including the early life stages of large fishes).
+There are two recent examples of pertinent diet research.
+1) Stomach samples from purse-seine caught yellowfin tuna were collected during 1992-1994 and again during 2003-2005.
+A new method of classification tree analysis, developed by Dr. P. Kuhnert, CSIRO, Australia, is being used to tease apart spatial, temporal, and yellowfin size covariates explaining differences in decadal-scale predation patterns.
+Statistical differences in diet were detected between the two sampling periods, with frigate and bullet tunas and other epipelagic fishes dominating during the 1990s and mesopelagic fishes and a pelagic galatheid crab most important in the 2000s.
+Amounts of food consumed per day (daily ration, percent of body weight) were lower during the latter period.
+While circumstantial evidence supports the concept that changes in prey availability in the environment can be detected by monitoring the stomach contents of a non-selective predator, such as yellowfin tuna, there is no supportive evidence that the forage community of the EPO has changed since the early 1990s.
+2) In a second study, stomach samples of yellowfin tuna were collected from purse-seine sets made on fish associated with dolphins during only the fourth quarter of 2006, and compared with samples from dolphin sets made during 2003-2005 in the same fishing area, to detect possible changes in foraging behavior.
 Of special interest were the inter-annual differences in predation on the Humboldt squid because of recent changes in its abundance and geographical range (see 3.2 Forage).
 The amount of fresh squid tissue in the yellowfin stomachs was very low, and there were no differences in the diet proportions by weight from year to year.
-Cephalopod mandibles (or beaks), however, are retained in the stomachs, and the percent occurrence of Humboldt squid mandibles decreased by 21 percent between 2004 and 2006.
-Interannual differences in predation on other diet components were small.
-Auxis spp. were eaten in significantly greater quantities (p<0.05) in 2005 and 2006 compared to 2003 and 2004, and significantly more Pacific flatiron herring (Harengula thrissina) and chub mackerel (Scomber japonicus) were eaten in 2006 than in the previous three years.
-Overall, there is no convincing evidence of substantial changes in the trophic structure having taken place during 2003-2006, based on the food habits of vellowfin tuna caught in association with dolphins.
+Cephalopod mandibles (or beaks), however, are retained in the stomachs, and the percent occurrence of Humboldt squid mandibles decreased by 21 percent between

+2004 and 2006.
+Overall, there was no convincing evidence of substantial changes in the trophic structure had taken place during 2003-2006, based on the food habits of yellowfin tuna caught in association with dolphins.